 My ideas on this change daily, but today, I think it’s pragmatism.
 Canadians specialize in clothing (whatever the aesthetic or specialty) that is comfortable, durable, functional and meanwhile, super stylish and contemporary.
 I think Canadians are so innovative, employing unconventional methods and technology to design and produce fashion—I am constantly amazed by the ingenuity of our fashion Innovators.

 What do you envision as the future of Canadian Fashion?

-The Fashion Show with Brian A. Richards the Elitist premieres on CJRU 1280 AM radio and all streaming platforms where podcast are available, Canada Day July 1st 2019.
+The Fashion Show with Brian A. Richards the Elitist premiered on CJRU 1280 AM radio and all streaming platforms where podcast are available, Canada Day July 1st 2019.

-If you’d like to support community radio, and the work we do at The Fashion Show, check out our Patreon page: patreon.com/TFSonCJRU1280am.
+If you’d like to support The Fashion Show, check out their Patreon page.

 Cody is a content creator at Glossi Mag.